c-neto/carlosneto.dev/_sources/blog/2024/2024-02-08-starship-zsh.md.txt

 # ZSH + Starship: A Productivity Masterpiece

 This blog post covers my prompt customization experience, my favorites [ZSH](https://www.zsh.org/) Plugins, [options](https://zsh.sourceforge.io/Doc/Release/Options.html), and my [Starship](https://starship.rs/) configuration.
-Finally, I introduce a simple guide to configure my setup from scratch.
+Finally, I introduce a simple guide to configure my custom theme from scratch.

 ## My Prompts Customization Experiences

 Productivity is a topic that I definitely like.
-I always look better ways to execute the bored daily tasks, mainly in my terminal.
-For long time, I used the raw terminal over Bash, It is force me to memorize the commands, but the productivity is not so good.
-I felt the necessity in the new shell adoption, focused in productivity.
+For long time, I used the raw Terminal over Bash, It is force me to memorize the commands, but the productivity is not so good.
+I felt that I need to improve my Terminal setup to focus in productivity.

-Because my Python expertise, I tested the [xonsh](https://xon.sh/) as my primary shell.
-The [xonsh](https://xon.sh/)is a superset of Python with additional shell primitives that you are used to from Bash.
-The union Bash + Python is funny, but is a chaos to debug (_Imagine a list comprehension with dicts and environments variables in bash syntax..._).
+Because my Python expertise, I tested the [xonsh](https://xon.sh/) around 6 months.
+The [xonsh](https://xon.sh/) is a superset of Python with additional shell primitives that you are used to from Bash.
+The union Bash + Python brings the productive of the simplicity syntax of the Python with the possibilities of the Bash, but the debug is a chaos (_imagine a list comprehension in Python syntax with dicts and environments variables in Bash syntax..._).

-I needed come back the real world again, then I gave a chance for [ZSH](https://www.zsh.org/), which brings the productivity with several plugins, and the syntax almost the same the Bash.
-I really liked it, mainly when I tested the [Spaceship](https://github.com/spaceship-prompt/spaceship-prompt) (_"minimalistic, powerful and extremely customizable Zsh prompt"_), and the framework [oh-my-zsh](https://ohmyz.sh/), which makes simple installation and tests new plugins.
+I needed come back the real world again, then I gave a chance for [ZSH](https://www.zsh.org/), a advanced and highly customizable command-line interface with enhanced productivity features and a large Plugins.
+It greatly appealed to me, mainly when I tested the [Spaceship](https://github.com/spaceship-prompt/spaceship-prompt) a _"minimalistic, powerful and extremely customizable Zsh prompt"_, and the [oh-my-zsh](https://ohmyz.sh/) framework that provides a simple way to manage Plugins and Themes.
 I believed I had reached a stable terminal configuration with a good balance between productivity and simplicity, but in the MacOs workstation, the delay of the commands got on my nerves.

-I read some articles and see Youtube videos about how to improve the performance of the ZSH + Spaceship + oh-my-zsh, but the result don't satisfied myself.
-Then, I opted to install the Plugins manually avoiding the [oh-my-zsh] Framework, and I tested the [Starship](https://starship.rs/), in my words, is the "_[Spaceship](https://github.com/spaceship-prompt/spaceship-prompt) alternative in Rust, blazing-fast, with many stars in the GitHub_".
+I searched improvements tips in the Blog Posts and Youtube videos, but the result don't satisfied myself.
+Then, I opted to install the Plugins manually avoiding the [oh-my-zsh](https://ohmyz.sh/), and I tested the [Starship](https://starship.rs/) (in my words: "... a _[Spaceship](https://github.com/spaceship-prompt/spaceship-prompt) in Rust, blazing-fast, with many stars in the GitHub_").

 The results blew my mind.
-I had no efforts to rewrite my plugins customizations from the [Spaceship](https://github.com/spaceship-prompt/spaceship-prompt) to [Starship](https://starship.rs/), and the performance really works a expected.
+I had no efforts to rewrite my theme configuration from the [Spaceship](https://github.com/spaceship-prompt/spaceship-prompt) to [Starship](https://starship.rs/), and the performance really works a expected.

 ## My ZSH Favorite Plugins

-There are so many plugins for ZSH which extends the basic functionality.
-Usually, these plugins it is managed [oh-my-zsh](https://ohmyz.sh/), a framework to make simple the ZSH customization.
-Normally, these plugins are single zsh scripts files with predefined set of the functions and routines.
-I used [oh-my-zsh](https://ohmyz.sh/) to make easy the Plugins world exploration.
-When I found the Plugins that make sense for me, I installed my favorite plugins standalone, download the source code directly without intermediate.
-It can removed a unnecessary workload in my Terminal boot, a possible step to delay.
+There are so many plugins for [ZSH](https://www.zsh.org/).
+Usually, these plugins it is managed by [oh-my-zsh](https://ohmyz.sh/).
+I used the [oh-my-zsh](https://ohmyz.sh/) to make easy the Plugins world exploration, but I could notice that Plugins are simple single scripts files with predefined set of the functions and routines.
+When I found the Plugins that make sense for me, I installed them standalone to remove a possible delay source from the [oh-my-zsh](https://ohmyz.sh/).

-I will introduce in the following sub-topics, my indispensable ZSH Plugins.
+I will present in the following sub-topics, my indispensable [ZSH](https://www.zsh.org/) Plugins.

 > _I only used the plugin that really make the difference in my work.
 Thus, don't feel strange about the low number._